amrij/zonnepanelen/README.md

 This Website will show telemetry data from the TCP traffic of SolarEdge PV inverters with zonnepanelen.php, or both the SolarEdge and P1 meter information with zonnepanelen-electra.php.
 The website is based on se-logger (https://github.com/jbuehl/solaredge/) It is suitable for single-phase inverters and 3-phase inverters.
-It also contains P1 information retrieval scripts for Domoticz, DSMR and an extra added to the SolarEdge database.
+It also contains P1 information retrieval scripts for Domoticz, DSMR and an extra P1_Meter table which can to be added to the SolarEdge database.

 ## How it works
 The website is based on the database of se-logger.